healthcare international in bangalore

 Causes of Bladder Cancer

 Bladder cancer can develop due to several factors.
-In India, the following are some of the common causes and risk factors:
+The following are some of the common causes and risk factors:

 The most significant risk factor, as harmful chemicals in tobacco can damage the bladder lining.